UI-Research/urbn101-mapping/README.md

 # urbn101-mapping

-There are the materials for a four class series on Mapping and Geospatial Analysis, co-hosted by the Urban Institute R Users Group and the Urban Institute Mapping Users Group.
+These are the materials for a four class series on Mapping and Geospatial Analysis, co-hosted by the Urban Institute R Users Group and the Urban Institute Mapping Users Group.

 ## Lessons